Developing in C for the ATmega328P: Edit

 Possible code editors:

-• All: Sublime Text 4 - $99, nagware (will ask for payment, however you can still use), the best pure code editor
+• All: Sublime Text 4 - $99, nagware (will ask for payment, however you can still use), still the best pure code editor

 • Windows: Notepad++ - free, and very good for Windows